 Financial aid for the music education program is different from the aid offered for traditional programs.
 There are two basic differences: financial aid for a music education student is based on year-round attendance and on the number of credits that the student takes each semester.

 Most traditional programs operate on a two-semester basis, fall and spring.
 The music education program is based on a summer, fall, and spring academic year.
 Most traditional programs are billed so that all full-time students are charged the same amount, whether they’re taking the minimum number of credits for full-time enrollment or more than the minimum.
-The music education program is billed so that the student pays for the specific number of credits they are taking.
+The music education program is billed so that students pay for the specific number of credits they are taking.

 Types of Financial Aid